matteosox/tubthumper/.github/CONTRIBUTING.md

 We use [`build`](https://pypa-build.readthedocs.io/en/latest/) to build source distributions and wheels, which we publish to [PyPI](https://pypi.org/) using [`twine`](https://twine.readthedocs.io/en/latest/).
 This is all handled using the `publish/package.sh` shell script.
 This script requires two environment variables are defined: `TWINE_USERNAME` and `TWINE_PASSWORD`, which are used for authenticating to the PyPI server.

-To test out package publishing, you can run the `publish/package.sh` with the flag `--repository testpypi` to publish to [TestPyPI](https://packaging.python.org/guides/using-testpypi/).
+To test out package publishing, you can run `publish/package.sh testpypi` to publish to [TestPyPI](https://packaging.python.org/guides/using-testpypi/).

 ### Publishing Documentation